Choice-Architect/memory-locker/learnings/02_enhancement_investigations.md

 ## Overall Status

-Core retrieval logic updated to remove date filtering.
-Next step is implementing the Application Layer Re-ranking enhancement as specified in `learnings/05_relevance_boosting_plans.md`.
+Core retrieval logic updated to remove date filtering (Phase 6).
+Next step is implementing the simplified fallback (FTS only with conditional date filtering) and Application Layer Re-ranking enhancement as specified in `learnings/03_relevance_boosting_plans.md` (v1.2).